Scoring your Credit - How's your FICO?

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO model was developed by Fair Isaac and Cooriginally developed this score. .
+The original FICO model was developed by Fair Isaac and Company.

-While Experian still calls its score FICO.
+Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to build a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in calculating a score:

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Each of these is assigned a value and a weight.
+Each of these factors is assigned a value and a weight.
 Each formula produces a single number which may vary a a little from one agency to another.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
 Most people who want to get a mortgage score 620 or above.

 How do I find out my credit score?

-You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about credit scores?
 Give us a call: 305-967-7200.